Our Team

 Brenda is a nurse practitioner and did her PhD in the School of Nursing at the University of ottawa.
 She is a part-time professor with the University of Ottawa, teaching in the Primary Care Nurse Practitioner Program and a primary care provider working within a family health team setting.
 Her doctoral project examined the nurse practitioner role in community palliative care.

 Celine is a Registered Nurse who completed a Masters of Education: Health Professions Concentration in 2021.
 Her research project focused on Patient and Family Involvement in the Education of Health Professionals working in Palliative Care.
-She currently works in pediatric palliative care with Roger Neilson House (RNH) as the Educator and with the CHEO Palliative Care Team as a Palliative Care Nurse.
+She worked in pediatric palliative care with Roger Neilson House (RNH) as the Educator and with the CHEO Palliative Care Team as a Palliative Care Nurse.
 Additionally, Celine has worked in relevant fields like pediatric and adult oncology.